Goleszów–Wisła Głębce railway: Post World War II

-After World War II, due to the destruction of the bridge over the Vistula River by the retreating German army, until 28 May 1946, traffic on the line was carried out only to the stop in Obłaźec.
-The line was fully electrified in 1974 (in December 1974, the 5,000th kilometer of electrified lines in Poland was handed over).
+After World War II, due to the destruction of the bridge over the Vistula river by the retreating German army, until 28 May 1946, traffic on the line was carried out only to the stop in Obłaźec.
+The line was fully electrified in December 1974 making Poland's electrified railway lines at 5000 km in length.

-Revitalization

-From March 2021 to November 2022, a comprehensive revitalization of the line was carried out. two new railway stations: Ustroń Brzegi and Wisła Jawornik, was opened on 11 December 2022.
+From March 2021 to November 2022, a comprehensive revitalization of the line was carried out.
+Two new railway stations: Ustroń Brzegi and Wisła Jawornik, were opened on 11 December 2022.